 The Bose Soundbar 700 is noticeably better than the Sony HT-S200F.
 The audio reproduction of the Bose is accurate and it also provides one of the widest soundstages we've tested.
 The bar is sleek and very well-made.
 It also gets louder than the Sony and performs quite better with surround content as well.
 Also, the Bose 700 can be upgraded with a sub and satellites, which will help its overall sound performance as well.

 Okay for mixed usage.
-The Sony S200F has a fairly neutral, but slightly muddy sound profile that is better suited for dialog-oriented content.
+The Sony S200F has a fairly neutral, but slightly muddy sound profile that is better suited for dialogue-oriented content.
 It lacks bass even though it has an integrated subwoofer and has trouble reproducing the deep rumble and punch of bass and has a very narrow soundstage.
 On the upside, it can get pretty loud and most people should be satisfied with it.
 It also performs quite well at max volume and its overall build quality is decent.
-However, this bar won’t be great for an immersive movie listening experience as it lacks height channel and support for Atmos content.
+However, this bar won’t be great for an immersive movie listening experience, as it lacks height channel and support for Atmos content.

 Mediocre for music.
 Although the Sony HT-S200F has a fairly neutral sound profile, its bass is quite poor and doesn’t reproduce accurately the low punch and thump of bass-heavy music even though it has an integrated subwoofer.
 Its soundstage is also noticeably small and is even narrower than the bar itself, which is short to begin with.
 On the upside, it can get loud enough for most use cases and it performs well at max volume without compression.
-It is easy to stream music via a Bluetooth connection, but unfortunately, the bar itself doesn’t have any sound customization features.
+It's easy to stream music via a Bluetooth connection, but unfortunately, the bar itself doesn’t have any sound customization features.

 Sub-par for movies.
 The S200F doesn’t support height channels and Atmos, which means it won’t deliver a very immersive experience.
 However, just like the S100F and most Sony soundbars, the S200F has an always-on surround sound feature.
 On the other hand, even with an integrated subwoofer, this soundbar can’t really produce deep bass thump and punch, which will negatively affect its performance with movies.
 It also doesn’t support DTS, which is disappointing, especially if you watch a lot of Blu-ray movies.
-On the upside, you’ll be able to hear the dialog in movies very clearly thanks to the Voice mode.
+On the upside, you’ll be able to hear the dialogue in movies very clearly thanks to the Voice mode.